On detecting harmonic oscillations: Introduction

-In this paper we show that a good solution to the outlined problem is offered by an extremely simple test as follows. \begin{quote} {\sl Let $F_Nu=\left\{{1\over \sqrt{N}}\sum_{t=0}^{N-1}u_t\exp\{2\pi \imath kt/N\}\right\}_{k=0}^{N-1}:\C^N\to\C^N$ be the Discrete Fourier Transform.
+In this paper, we show that a good solution to the outlined problem is offered by an extremely simple test as follows. \begin{quote} Let $F_Nu= \{{1\over\sqrt{N}}\sum_{t=0}^{N-1}u_t\exp\{ 2\uppi\imath kt/N\} \}_{k=0}^{N-1}\dvtx \C^N\to\C^N$ be the Discrete Fourier Transform.
 Given the observation $y$, we solve the convex optimization problem

-and compare the optimal value with a threshold $q_N(\alpha)$ which is a valid upper bound on the $1-\alpha$-quantile of $\|F_N\xi\|_\infty$, $\alpha\in(0,1)$ being a given tolerance:
+and compare the optimal value with a threshold $q_N(\alpha)$ which is a valid upper bound on the $1-\alpha$-quantile of $\|F_N\xi\|_\infty $, $\alpha\in(0,1)$ being a given tolerance:

-If $\Opt(y)\leq q_N(\alpha)$, we accept the nuisance hypothesis, otherwise we claim that a signal is present.} \end{quote} It is immediately seen that the outlined test rejects the nuisance hypothesis when it is true with probability at most $\alpha$ \footnote{This fact is completely independent of what the nuisance hypothesis is -- it remains true when $H_0$ is an arbitrary set in the space of signals.}.
-Our main result (Theorems \ref{themain1}) states that {\sl the probability to reject the signal hypothesis when it is true is $\leq\alpha$, provided that the resolution $\rho$ is not too small, specifically, with an appropriately chosen universal function $C(\cdot)$}.
+If $\Opt(y)\leq q_N(\alpha)$, we accept the nuisance hypothesis, otherwise we claim that a signal is present. \end{quote} It is immediately seen that the outlined test rejects the nuisance hypothesis when it is true with probability at most $\alpha$.\footnote {This fact is completely independent of what the nuisance hypothesis is -- it remains true when $H_0$ is an arbitrary set in the space of signals.} Our main result (Theorem~\ref{themain1}) states that \textsl {the probability to reject the signal hypothesis when it is true is $\leq\alpha$, provided that the resolution $\rho$ is not too small}, specifically, {for an appropriately chosen universal function $\cC (\cdot)$,} { } {In the simplest case when the zero hypothesis just states that $x=0$, the above test is similar to the standard tests based on the maximum of the periodogram; when $H_0$ is nontrivial, our test can be seen as a natural modification of the classical construction.}